 For online businesses, the software & digital services you choose will be an important factor.

 For physical dispensaries, choosing a regulatory-compliant Point-of-Sale (POS) system is vital.
 Current options are limited to a handful of choices based on your location.
-Shopify offers all-in-one solutions for dispensaries with payment processing integration.
+Some companies offer all-in-one solutions for dispensaries with payment processing integration.
 Full list of dispensary POS software here.

 Research your options early on to understand your choices and factor costs into your business plan and projections.